webex/webex-java-sdk/README.md

 ## Introduction

-This Java SDK is a Java library for consuming Cisco Webex Team's RESTful APIs.
+This Java SDK is a Java library for consuming Cisco Webex's RESTful APIs.
 Please visit us at https://developer.webex.com/ for more information about Cisco Webex for Developers.

-_Why spark-java-sdk?_ : A rebranding took place in 2018, some time after this SDK was created, that renamed Cisco Spark to Cisco Webex Teams.
+_Why spark-java-sdk?_ : A rebranding took place in 2018, some time after this SDK was created, that renamed Cisco Spark to Cisco Webex.

 ## Prerequisites